 I wanted a chess board to go with the pieces.
 Finding an inexpensive way to make the boards was important.
 I turned to Pinterest and other online sources and wandered around Lowe's, but I couldn't find anything that wasn't wood.

 Picture frames came to mind, but we had three challenges.
 First, the frames would need to be square.
 Second, they would need to be small because our pieces are small.
 Third, they couldn't cost very much.
 I found these 8″ x 8″ picture frames, and they were perfect!

 The first step in etching the frame is to tape off the frame in squares.
 I used 3/4″ wide stencil tape to make a checkerboard pattern.
 Use a craft knife to cut out the squares where there are two layers of tape.

 The easiest way for me was to use a ruler and cut all the way across the tape (even the pieces that I was not going to remove) then pull up the double layered squares.

 After you have removed all the pieces, press around the edges of the tape that is left to ensure that it has adhered to the glass well.
 Use a paper towel to wipe the exposed glass to remove any fingerprints.

-For the next step, the boys moved to the garage where I had set up a table.
+For the next step, the Scouts moved to the garage where I had set up a table.
 We explained how the etching cream would work and that we needed to be very careful using it.
-It’s relatively safe, but it is an acid.
+It's relatively safe, but it is an acid.